alebu/notebooks/stats_101/Foundations.md

 There is something to be noticed here: the standard error depends on the standard deviation of the random variables we are studying, which is one of the parameters of the probability model of the data that we **don't** know.
 Hence, what we usually do is estimate the standard error (by using another statistic, the sample variance) in order to estimate the sampling distribution.

 The question, now, is how do we use these results for Statistical Inference.
-The typical situation we found ourselves in is to have a single sample (in our setting, N = 1), and from that we want to learn something about the data generating process.
+The typical situation we found ourselves in is to have a single sample (in our setting, m = 1), and from that we want to learn something about the data generating process.
 Thanks to the result above, after making some assumptions about the random variables we are studying, we can calculate the theoretical distribution of our statistic.
 How can we use this to quantify our uncertainty about the point estimates we calculate?
 In classical statistics, one of the simplest ways we have to do this is through the use of confidence intervals.

 ## Confidence Intervals